LHSang6403/Flutter-Weather-App/README.md

 # About
-I am a CS computer science sophomore with a passion for technology and programming.
+I am a computer science sophomore with a passion for technology and programming.
 I have developed a solid foundation in various programming languages and problem-solving skills.
 I am constantly seeking opportunities to expand my knowledge and gain practical experience in the field of computer science and software engineering.

 Through my self-learning and the help form my mentor, I developed a weather app as my first intern project, using flutter, which provides real-time weather information to users.
 The app displays the current temperature, weather conditions, and forecast for the upcoming days.